 The Risk and Compliance departments will be involved at all stages of the outsourcing process.
 The Risk and Compliance departments have the ability to veto any decisions in the outsourcing process where that decision would impact on the Branch’s ability to comply with regulatory obligations.

-Risk and Compliance will play an active role in both the vendor/supplier selection process.
-Should they feel that the service provider is not able to ensure that the services provided will allow threshold conditions to be met at all times.
-The Compliance function will also periodically review the monitoring of the performance of the services received.
+The Compliance function will also periodically review the monitoring of the performance of the services received and assess in accordance to the Anti-bribery & Corruption Policy.

 Contracts